Courses Available Online, Virtually and Classroom

 SAIOSH is recognised by the South African Qualifications Authority (SAQA) as the professional body to register Occupational Health and Safety Practitioners in South Africa.
 They work to enhance and progress the OHS profession in South Africa through research, promotion, education, training, guidance and building relationships with other global networks.

-As you can see, having an NEBOSH Diploma for Occupational Health and Safety Management Professionals qualification opens doors and establishes connections with limitless opportunities.
-NEBOSH will open the door, it’s now time for you to walk through it!
+As you can see, having a NEBOSH Level 6 Diploma for Occupational Health and Safety Management Professionals qualification opens doors and establishes connections with limitless opportunities.
+Depending on your needs, take a look at the International or National course page below to view frequently asked questions, the full course syllabus or try a free online course demo.

 Related Blogs